Goliworks/Quark-Website/src/content/docs/reference/global.md

 ---
-title: Global
+title: Global configuration
-description: Configuration reference for servers
+description: Global configuration reference
 ---

 The `[global]` section contains server-wide settings that apply to all servers and services in your Quark configuration.
 This section is optional—if not specified, default values are used.